Ezmaa/Regex-Tutorial/gist-template.md

 The "or" operator "|" allows there to be a choice in matching where the expression matches before or after is acceptable.
 In this example, there are no "or" operators.
 ### Character Classes
 ---
--\	Marks the next character as either a special character or a literal.
+*\	Marks the next character as either a special character or a literal.
--^	Matches the beginning of input.
+*^	Matches the beginning of input.
--$	Matches the end of input.
+*$	Matches the end of input.
--*	Matches the preceding character zero or more times.
+**	Matches the preceding character zero or more times.
 For example, zo* matches either z or zoo.
--+	Matches the preceding character one or more times.
+*+	Matches the preceding character one or more times.
 For example, zo+ matches zoo but not z.
--?
+*?
 Matches the preceding character zero or one time.
 For example, a?ve? matches the ve in never.
--.
+*.
 Matches any single character except a newline character.
 (pattern)	Matches a pattern and remembers the match.
--\A	Matches only at beginning of a string.
+*\A	Matches only at beginning of a string.
--\b	Matches a word boundary, that is, the position between a word and a space.
+*\b	Matches a word boundary, that is, the position between a word and a space.
 For example, er\b matches the er in never but not the er in verb.
--\B	Matches a nonword boundary.
+*\B	Matches a nonword boundary.
 The ea*r\B expression matches the ear in never early.
--\d	Matches a digit character.
+*\d	Matches a digit character.
--\D	Matches a non-digit character.
+*\D	Matches a non-digit character.
--\f	Matches a form-feed character.
+*\f	Matches a form-feed character.
--\n	Matches a newline character.
+*\n	Matches a newline character.
--\r	Matches a carriage return character.
+*\r	Matches a carriage return character.
--\s	Matches any white space including spaces, tabs, form-feed characters, and so on.
+*\s	Matches any white space including spaces, tabs, form-feed characters, and so on.
--\S	Matches any non-white space character.
+*\S	Matches any non-white space character.
--\t	Matches a tab character.
+*\t	Matches a tab character.
--\v	Matches a vertical tab character.
+*\v	Matches a vertical tab character.
--\w	Matches any word character including underscore.
+*\w	Matches any word character including underscore.
 This expression is equivalent to [A-Za-z0-9_].
--\W	Matches any non-word character.
+*\W	Matches any non-word character.
 This expression is equivalent to [^A-Za-z0-9_].
--\z	Matches only the end of a string.
+*\z	Matches only the end of a string.
--\Z	Matches only the end of a string, or before a newline character at the end.
+*\Z	Matches only the end of a string, or before a newline character at the end.

 In the email regex "[a-z]" represents character between a and z In the expression /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/ character classes a-z and "\d" are used.
 This means that a letter a to z and a digit from 0 to 9 can be in the string.
 ### Flags